PowershellScripts/PowershellScripts.github.io/articles/English/SharePointOnline/Add content type.md

 ```
 You can also invent your own and the following script will be using 0x0100aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa which also works :)

 Each content type ID must be unique within a site collection.
-If the script does not specify the guid, SharePoint will assign one to the content type.
+If the script does not specify the guid, SharePoint will assign one to the content type, based on the parent content type.